-Approximately 75% of Linde's consolidated sales are generated from industrial gases and related products in four geographic segments (North America, Europe, South America and Asia), Linde AG represents approximately 20% of 2018 sales and the remaining 5% is related to the global surface technologies segment.
-Linde serves a diverse group of industries including healthcare, petroleum refining, manufacturing, food, beverage carbonation, fiber-optics, steel making, aerospace, chemicals and water treatment.
+Approximately 83% of Linde's consolidated sales are generated from industrial gases and related products in three geographic segments (Americas, EMEA, and APAC) and the remaining 17% is related primarily to the Engineering segment, and to a lesser extent Other (see Note 26 for operating segment details).
+Linde serves a diverse group of industries including healthcare, energy, manufacturing, food, beverage carbonation, fiber-optics, steel making, aerospace, chemicals and water treatment.